hapax/hapax.github.io/assets/teaching.md

 pivotal experiences of non-scrubland hiking?

-The way to fix these classes is obvious: we should stop marching student through the scrubland.
+The way to fix these classes is obvious: we should stop marching students through the scrubland.
-We should guide them through varied and stimulating terrain, into the forest, through a canyon, and towards the strange rock formations in the distance.
+Instead, we should guide them into varied and stimulating terrain, through forests, along canyons, and towards the strange rock formations in the distance.
 With time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
+We would stop dividing the class into those with and without ability, but rather, those with and without *interest*, since we would see that this is the primary determinant of walking skill.
+But hopefully, interest would flower.
-By going on real hikes, students would learn that hiking is not about the act of walking, but rather using walking to experience and understand the world.
+By going on real hikes, students would discover that hiking is not about the act of walking, but rather using walking to experience and understand a world rich in wonder.

 ### Shrubbification

-I hope the analogy to maths education, and its traditional shortcomings, is clear.
+I hope the analogy to maths education and its shortcomings is clear.
 Walking is the ability to manipulate symbols, to follow rules, to find your way around a formal structure.
 Some people are naturally drawn to playing with symbols, some people